Top Authentic Luang Prabang Foods

 Looking nondescript and nothing amazing, Khao Ka Moo absolutely does not taste the way it looks.
 The pork leg is simmered for hours in trance-inducing gravy peeling away the fats and making it so tender that it literally melts in your mouth.
-A generous helping is piled on top of your rice, with that sinfully indulgent sauce poured over it, paired with a hot and sour spicy chilli, this is the bomb.
+A generous helping is piled on top of your rice, with that sinfully indulgent sauce poured over it, paired with a hot and sour spicy chilli, this is the bomb of Luang Prabang Food

-This interesting Lao noodles actually make use of sticky rice noodles.
-By virtue of its base ingredient, the texture is absolutely different from any other noodle soup in the region.
-It’s slightly sticky, slippery and very refreshing.
-Most people are pleasantly surprised after eating it for the first time.
-Like other noodle soups, the broth always packs a punch seemingly boiled to perfection with tons of chickens simmering in a giant clay pot vat.
+This interesting Lao noodles actually make use of rice noodles.
+By virtue of its base ingredient, the texture is different from any other noodle soup in the region.
+It’s slightly stringy, slippery and very refreshing.
+Most people are pleasantly amazement after eating it for the first time.
+Like another noodle soups, the broth always packs a punch seemingly boiled to perfection with tons of chickens simmering in a giant clay pot vat.

-There are many versions of this everywhere around town, the difference in each version being the topping.
+This Luang Prabang food has many verson everywhere around town, the difference in each version being the topping.
 The fried pork belly one is a personal favorite, the beef one is a heartwarming option for a cold morning, and there are also chicken and vegetable variations.

 Lao noodle soup – Chicken version

 Pad Ka Pao Paa is basically fried basil with fish or pork.
 That smell of spices, the lingering smoky flavor of the wok is what makes this the epic food in Luang Prabang.

 Sticky Rice with Khai Pen or Chow Bong